KOCD (FM)

 KOCD (101.5 FM) is a radio station licensed to Okeene, Oklahoma, United States.
-The station is currently owned by Belma Raquel Diaz, through licensee Libertad En Cristo Ministries, Inc.
+The station is currently owned by Francisco Martinez, Rafael Pantoja, and James Merlo, through licensee Calvario Communications, LLC.

 KOCD broadcasts a Spanish-language Christian format.

 History

 This station was assigned call sign KOCD on September 5, 2013.
 The station was in November 2018 as Radio Network Salvación.